WiktorBK/SpotiHelper/README.md

 musical taste.

-Spotify won't send any data from non-premium account which means you must be premium spotify user in order to use use SpotiHelper.
+Spotify won't send any data from non-premium account which means you must be premium spotify user in order to use SpotiHelper.

 SpotiHelper is running on a server created with Gunicorn and NGINX.